iMovR Cascade Standing Desk Review

 3. Try it with a Treadmill

 The SteadyType™ keyboard tray’s ergonomic advantage is seen most keenly when applied on treadmill desks.
 Why’s that?
 When you type on a treadmill desk the tendency is to lean your wrists against the desk.
 The SteadyType™ keyboard tray prevents this from happening; it tilts to emulate the most ergonomically neutral, non-straining angle for your arms and wrists to type.
 If you add an iMovR ThermoTread GT, you can transform your Cascade Standing Desk into a state-of-the-art “sit-stand-walk” machine.
-You can see SteadyType™ technology in action with a treadmill desk below (albeit on iMovR’s original SteadyType-equipped desk, the Everest, but the ergonomics are the same (see @3:58)):
+You can see SteadyType™ technology in action with a treadmill desk below (albeit on iMovR’s original SteadyType-equipped desk, the Everest, but the ergonomics are the same (see time mark 3:58):

 How does the Freedom Line compare to iMovR’s Lander desks?